LeCAR-Lab/dial-mpc/README.md

 ## News

+- 05/19/2025: 🫰 New demo for ball-spinning on finger can be run with `dial-mpc --example allegro_reorient`.
-- 24/04/2025: 🎉 DIAL-MPC made into the best paper final list of ICRA 2025
+- 04/24/2025: 🎉 DIAL-MPC made into the best paper final list of ICRA 2025.
 - 11/03/2024: 🎉 Sim2Real pipeline is ready!
 Check out the [Sim2Real](#deploy-in-real-unitree-go2) section for more details.
 - 09/25/2024: 🎉 DIAL-MPC is released with open-source codes!
 Sim2Real pipeline coming soon!